MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-my-workspace.md

 4. In the displayed criteria for the object type, select the condition that you want to search against.

 5. Each condition that you select is added to the **Criteria description**.
-Click the underlined value in each condition to edit the value.
-After you edit a value, click **OK** and then edit the next value.
+Select the underlined value in each condition to edit the value.
+After you edit a value, select **OK** and then edit the next value.
 Continue until all conditions have values specified.

-6. Click **Save parameters to My Favorites**.
+6. Select **Save parameters to My Favorites**.

-7. Enter a name for the saved search and click **OK**.
+7. Enter a name for the saved search and select **OK**.

-You can run saved searches right-clicking a search in the list and then clicking **Search Now**.
+You can run saved searches right-clicking a search in the list and then selecting **Search Now**.

 ## Create views

 Views that you create in My Workspace are unique views, not shortcuts to existing views.
 As an operator, you can create views in the My Workspace pane.
 You must have the rights of the Author role to create a view in the Monitoring workspace.

 > [!NOTE]
-> The general instructions in the following procedure do not apply to Diagram, Web Page, or Dashboard views.
+> The general instructions in the following procedure don't apply to Diagram, Web Page, or Dashboard views.
 For more information on creating a view, see the specific view type in [How to Create and Scope Views in Operations Manager](manage-console-scope-views.md).

 ### To create a view in My Workspace

 1. Right-click in the folder where you want to store the view and point to **New**.
 You can select any view type.
 For more information on the view types available, see [View Types in Operations Manager](manage-console-view-types.md).

 2. In the view properties, enter a name and description for the view.
-The view properties dialog box contains two tabs: **Criteria** and **Display**.
+The view properties dialog contains two tabs: **Criteria** and **Display**.

     On the **Criteria** tab, in the **Show data related to** field, specify the item to target.
 The item you select will display related conditions in the **Select conditions** section.
 For more information, see [Creating and Scoping Views in Operations Manager](manage-console-scope-views.md).